liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. watch an English program
 1. practical advice; practical help; practical support
 1. compare with; compare to
-1. fall back on; fall back to a previous state
+1. fall back on; fall back to a previous state; I can always <b>fall back on my savings</b> to support myself until I find something else
 1. threaten the lives of marine creatures
 1. 22-game streak; 22-win streak
 1. runny nose